william-chu/epicodus-journal/README.md

 * Knowing more about what it is like working in development through my internship and finding my first full-time opportunity to prove myself.
 I am confident in my ability to learn because I am dedicated and have a strong work ethic, I just need someone to give me a chance.

-## Make a Plan
+## Roadmap

-Quality over quantity.
+Focus on quality over quantity.
 In this age of constant distraction, it's less common to see someone focus on producing things that are high quality and seeing things through to completion.

 * Start and finish Epicodus React curriculum (focus on learning while I'm in school)